The 20 Best Rhabdomyolysis Doctors in Estonia

 EE

-Norma Romero practices in Estonia.
+Norma Romero practices practicing medicine in Estonia.
 Ms. Romero is rated as a Distinguished expert by MediFind in the treatment of Rhabdomyolysis.
-Her top areas of expertise are Congenital Fiber-Type Disproportion, X-Linked Myotubular Myopathy, Tubular Aggregate Myopathy, and Nemaline Myopathy.
+She is also highly rated in 29 other conditions, according to our data.
+Her clinical expertise encompasses Tubular Aggregate Myopathy, Congenital Fiber-Type Disproportion, X-Linked Myotubular Myopathy, and Nemaline Myopathy.

 Advanced in Rhabdomyolysis